 If you’re wondering how to prevent vandalism, it may be as easy as removing the temptation.
 No one can egg your car if it’s stored safely in the garage.
 It’s always a good idea to secure bicycles, lawn furniture, and other expensive items overnight, but it’s especially important on a night known for mischievous activity.
 If you can’t bring your items inside, move them so that they’re not visible from the street.

 Step 4: Add a professional layer of security

 A smart home security system is an investment in your family’s safety all year long, but you’ll be especially thankful for it on a rowdy holiday evening.
 It’s an ideal way to keep tabs on activity on your property.
 A few features that you might appreciate on Halloween (and any other night) include:

 - Live monitoring and video recording

 With video surveillance options like video monitoring and video recording, you can keep an eye on your home’s entrances and yard, even when you’re away from home.
 Simply place a security camera on your front porch with motion-activated lights.
 If someone approaches your home, you’ll get an instant notification to your smartphone or tablet.
 Xfinity Home also offers 24-hour professional monitoring, so authorities can be notified if alarms are triggered.

 As you unpack the pumpkin decorations and the costume box, take these simple steps to prevent vandalism and have a safer Halloween.
 And with a security plan in place, it will be even easier to relax.
-So this year, why not leave the spookiness to your costume.
+So this year, leave the spookiness to your costume.